Greener cafeterias for a greener future

 Partners

-Plantevækst has been working tirelessly to promote plant-based options in Denmark since 2019.
-They have published the guidebook Det Plantebaserede Køkken (The Plant-Based Kitchen) as a resource and source of inspiration for restaurants and other kitchens, as well as other resources that help them make plant-based dishes more accessible and appealing.
-They have held a number of educational cooking workshops, including with Kolding Municipality's largest canteens.
+Plantevækst has tirelessly promoted plant-based options in Denmark since 2019.
+They've published the guidebook Det Plantebaserede Køkken to inspire restaurants and other kitchens, along with resources to make plant-based dishes more accessible and appealing.
+They’ve led many educational cooking workshops, including at Kolding Municipality’s largest cafeterias.

-Naturli is Denmark's largest plant-based company.
-Since 1988, they have been working on creating substitutes for everyday products we all know, such as butter, minced meat, and milk.
-Their products are now available in all supermarkets, both in Denmark and many other countries, and they are incredibly easy to use, as well as much better for the planet and for animals.
+Naturli is Denmark’s largest plant-based company.
+Since 1988, they’ve worked to create replacements for everyday products we all know, like butter, ground meat, and milk.
+Their products are now in nearly every supermarket in Denmark and many other countries, being easy to use and far better for the planet and animals.

-The Factory Farming Awareness Coalition (FFAC) is an American organization that has been working for over 10 years to promote a fair and sustainable food system for all.
-They have held hundreds of workshops and lectures that have benefited both students and teachers, and they advocate for more plant-based options in school and college canteens.
+Factory Farming Awareness Coalition (FFAC) is a U.S. organization working for over 10 years to establish a just and sustainable food system for all.
+They've hosted hundreds of workshops and lectures benefiting both students and teachers, advocating for more plant-based options in school and youth-education cafeterias.